padogrid/bundle-hazelcast-4n5-app-kryo_codegen/README.md

 tar -C $PADOGRID_WORKSPACE/plugins/ -xzf target/assembly/app-kryo-codegen-hazelcast-4-dist.tar.gz
 ```

-:exclamation: You can deploy the tarball to external apps.
+:information_source: You can deploy the tarball to external apps.
 For example, to deploy it to Kafka Connect, untar it in the connector's plugin directory.

 ### 9. Configure Hazelcast configuration file (`hazelcast.xml`) with the `KryoSerializer` class.